Artboard 16Google Sheets iconSwift icon

 Accessibility is tough, though, and I'm no expert.
 If you have any feedback on the implementation, let me know!

-But to Chris' point, it'd be nice to have an easier way to animate element heights.
-Word!
-For now, I'll take this approach, though!
+But to Chris' point, even though this technique works, it'd be nice to have an easier way to animate element heights in CSS.
+I 100% agree but for now, I'll take this approach because it's the best we got!
 Thanks Chris! ๐Ÿ’ฏ

 Related Topics